Advice on Training Current & New Cleaners

 Remind your cleaners that Maid Training Academy is the oldest and largest in the world

 Not compensating “active employees” at least minimum wage for their time for required training may be a violation of employment law.
 Be careful how you handle required training on “active employees.”
-This is not legal advice and you should always check with your legal counsel.
-Laws are different by State and Country.
+This is not legal advice.
+You should always check with your legal counsel.
+Laws are different by City, State, and Country.

 Talk about Maid Training Academy all the time